 6.X.1 Description

 This solution touches on KI #1, #5, #6 and #7.

+NOTE: This solution is highly related to Sol#16 and has overlapping contents with parts of clauses 6.16.6.2.1, 6.16.2.2, 6.16.2.3, 6.16.2.5.

 Federated learning (FL) is a group-based learning method and there will be many files and multiple rounds of interactions between the UEs and the FL server over 5GS during the FL process.
 Just like any other services, there should be SLA between the MNO and ASP to agree on the allowance of the maximum throughput that can be consumed between the end points (i.e. the group of UEs and the AS) of the given FL operation.
 Therefore, it is necessary to introduce a system monitoring parameter to assist the AF to keep track of the status of the aggregated throughput usage for the given federated learning operation.